valekuro/stargazers/README.md

 * index.tsx: JSX component
 * I[Component].ts: specific component types
 * use[Component].ts: personalized hook that contains the component logic
-* other components used only in the main component.  </br>
+* other components used only in the main component.
-Each component is commented using jsdoc.
+</br></br>Each component is commented using jsdoc.

 ### Interfaces
 The folder contains API interfaces and form interfaces called everywhere in the app.